What is breast magnetic resonance imaging (MRI)?

 Timing of breast MRI screening

 Insurance coverage of breast MRI varies.
-Check with your insurance company before getting breast MRI for screening to see if it’s covered.
+You may want to check with your insurance company before getting breast MRI for screening to see if it’s covered.

 Women with a personal history of breast cancer

-Mammography plus breast MRI is under study for screening for women with a personal history of breast cancer.
+Mammography plus breast MRI is under study for screening for new breast cancers in women with a personal history of breast cancer.

 One study found mammography plus breast MRI may also help find new cancers in the treated breast (in women who had lumpectomy) .

-However, it’s still not clear whether or not breast MRI offers a screening benefit to women who have had breast cancer.
+However, it’s still not clear whether or not screening with breast MRI offers a benefit to women who’ve had breast cancer.
+It’s also not clear whether any potential benefits outweigh the risks.
 So, it’s not routinely recommended.